Penn State vs. Maryland NCAA Football Odds, Plays and Insights | November 6, 2021

 - Maryland has three wins against the spread in eight games this year.

-- The Terrapins have been underdogs by 10 points or more one time this season and have not covered the spread once.
+- This season, the Terrapins are winless against the spread when entering a game as an underdog of 10 points or more.

-- Maryland's games this season have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Maryland's games this season have gone over the total in four out of eight opportunities (50%).

-- In games that Maryland totals more than 342.1 yards, the team is 3-2 against the spread and 5-0 overall.
+- Maryland is 3-2 against the spread and 5-0 overall when the team picks up over 342.1 yards.

-- This season the Terrapins have 13 turnovers, one fewer than the Nittany Lions have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.